craftercms/docs/source/developers/plugins/blueprints.rst

     * **Keep config as is** and only copy the files you've modified.
 This will likely include the whole ``config/studio/content-types/`` folder and ``config/studio/preview-tools/components-config.xml`` for drag and drop.
     * **Keep your blueprint in a VCS** which will allow you to compare it against your changes and interactively see when to preserve the old version.
 This will also help you make any updates when blueprints get updated.
 You can either use Git or a visual diff tool.

-Now that you have merged your "site" with the Empty blueprint in the proper way, the resulting folder is ready to be distributed.
+Now that you have merged your "project" with the Empty blueprint in the proper way, the resulting folder is ready to be distributed.
 To install, follow the next steps.

 ----------